-The latest binary packs that correspond to the WSO2 product releases can be downloaded freely via the respective product pages (click the Products menu at the top of this page).
-We recommend that you download and use WSO2 products so that you can discover the advantages of our lean middleware stack.
-Your feedback on our products is much appreciated, as it will help us to drive our product roadmaps and the underlying technology.
-For information on product releases, go to the Release Matrix.
-For tutorials, articles, white papers, webinars, WSO2 documentation, and other learning resources, look in the Resources menu.
+Open-source community releases are available from the respective GitHub repository; supported product distributions with access the 2.0 update services are available from wso2.com.
+We recommend users considering a commercial deployment evaluate the product using a supported distribution and with the latest updates installed.
+Your feedback on our products is appreciated, as it will help us to drive our product roadmaps and the underlying technology.
+For tutorials, articles, blogs, white papers, webinars, WSO2 documentation, and other learning resources, look in the Resources menu.

 The WSO2 team monitors and participates in the discussions on Stack Overflow.
-If you have any technical or programming questions related to WSO2 products, post them on Stack Overflow.
-Be sure to tag your question with appropriate keywords such as WSO2 and the product name so that our team can easily find your questions and provide answers.
-If you cannot find an answer on the user forum, you can email the WSO2 development team directly using the relevant mailing lists described at WSO2 Mailing Lists.
-We also encourage you to contribute by answering your fellow users' questions on Stack Overflow.
+If you have technical or programming questions related to WSO2 products, please post them there.
+Be sure to tag your question with appropriate keywords, such as WSO2 and the product name, so we can easily find your questions and provide answers.
+We also encourage you to contribute by answering your fellow users' questions.

 The WSO2 security team welcomes contributions from our user community, developers, and security researchers to reinforce our product security.
-If you find a security vulnerabilities, we strongly encourage you to report them to our private security mailing list firstname.lastname@example.org before disclosing them in any public forums.
+If you find any security vulnerabilities, we strongly encourage you to report them to our private security mailing list, [email protected] before disclosing them in public forums.
 The security team will be more than happy to assist you in such efforts.
-For more information on vulnerabilities and how they are handled, visit http://wso2.com/security.
+For more information on vulnerabilities and how they are handled, visit https://wso2.com/security.

 WSO2 invites anyone (not just committers) to contribute to the code base by providing patches for bug fixes or features.
-For this purpose you can check out the source of the relevant GitHub repository, build the product, and make changes.
+You can check out the source of the relevant GitHub repository, build the product, and make changes.
 You can then contribute your changes by sending a pull request for review.
 For more information, see Contributing to the Code Base.

-Using WSO2’s extensible framework, anyone can write connectors or inbound endpoints to link to applications and APIs on-premise or in the cloud.
-You can also implement and publish Identity Server authenticators and provisioning connectors.
-Check out the available extensions in our Connectors Store, and then contribute your own third-party connectors and authenticators by sending a pull request from https://github.com/wso2-extensions/.
+Using WSO2’s extensible framework, anyone can write connectors or inbound endpoints to link to applications and APIs on-premises or in the cloud.
+You can also implement and publish WSO2 Identity Server authenticators and provisioning connectors.
+Check out the available extensions in our Connectors Store, and then contribute your own third-party connectors and authenticators by sending a pull request from https://github.com/wso2-extensions.

 Training materials for WSO2 products are freely available under the CC by 4.0 license.
-You can check out the WSO2 training materials at https://github.com/wso2/WSO2-Training and submit new materials, lab exercises, and samples.
-To send feedback on the training content or get more information, contact [email protected].
+Check out our training materials at https://github.com/wso2/WSO2-Training and submit new materials, lab exercises, and samples.
+To send feedback on training content or get more information, contact [email protected].